 USING ELECTRICITY: Electricity outlets and voltage currents vary when traveling internationally.
 Be sure to check the type of plug used for electricity outlets and voltage for your destination.
 Purchase adapters and converters that will allow you to use your appliances abroad.
-Many expensive appliances, laptops, will have built in voltage converters-but check to be sure.
+Many expensive appliances, such as i-pods, laptops, etc will have built in voltage converters-but check to be sure.
 Appliances without converters may not work as well, such as hair dryers, and can even over-heat.
 Be cautious when using appliances.
-Remember you can typically purchase these low cost appliances in country, then donate them before your return home. https://world-power-plugs.com/
+Remember you can typically purchase these low cost appliances in country, then donate them before your return home.